-- 8. Each dryer should be operated through one complete cycle to assure that no further adjustments are necessary and that ALL components are functioning properly. - 9.
-Make a complete operational check of ALL operating controls. - a.
-Microprocessor controller (computer) programs/selections... - 1) Each microprocessor controller (computer) has been preprogrammed by the factory with the most commonly used parameter (program) selections.
-If computer program changes are required, refer to the computer programming manual which was shipped with the dryer. - b.
-Dual timer dryers check... - 1) Heating Timer - 2) Cool Down Timer - 3) Temperature Selection Switch
+- 8. Each dryer should be operated through one (1) complete cycle to assure that no further adjustments are necessary and that ALL components are functioning properly. - 9.
+Programs / selections (for microprocessor [computer] models ONLY): - a.
+Each computer has been preprogrammed by the factory with the most commonly used parameter (program) selections.
+If computer program changes are required, refer to the computer programming manual which was shipped with the dryer.